-Berlin has so much to offer that the pure immensity of options can make it really hard to make a decision.
-If you run on a tight budget, the list of free experiences is (luckily) a little shorter and no less fun.
+Berlin has so much to offer that the sheer volume of options can make it really hard to make a decision.
+If you're running on a tight budget, the list of free experiences is (luckily) a little shorter and no less fun.
 So we compiled a bunch of amazing activities you can definitely enjoy without worrying about your finances!

 Galleries and Museums

 Berlin has a vibrant cultural art scene.
 As a consequence, there are a lot of artists that want you to appreciate their work, and plenty of stunning galleries to check out, like the König Galerie at St. Agnes church.
 It currently represents 38 international artists, mostly belonging to a younger generation.
-There are several galleries in Mitte, including Carlier Gebauer and the Pool Gallery, which are excellent and completely gratis.
+There are several galleries in Mitte, including Carlier Gebauer and DITTRICH & SCHLECHTREIM, which are excellent and completely free.
 But even some of the more established museums in Berlin often have a free day once a month or week .
-Here you can find a list of all the museums that are entirely free at every time .
+Here you can find a list of all the museums that are always entirely free .

 Basketball, Soccer, Ping Pong

 If you love live music, just walk around Maybachufer, Warschauer Straße U-Bahn station, Mauerpark et cetera.
-Maybe you have the honor of listening to the next big star - who knows.
+Maybe you'll be lucky enough to listen to the next big star - who knows.
 Ed Sheeran was a street musician before he made deals with major labels.
-In the summer, there are also several street and music festivals happening, such as the Fête de la Musique (June 21, 2017) and Zug der Liebe (July 1, 2017).
-If it's getting cold outside, just walk into one of the many bars that have open mic sessions, offering a variety of genres.
+In the summer, there are also several street and music festivals happening, such as the Fête de la Musique (June 21, 2018) and Zug der Liebe (August 25, 2018).
+When it starts to get cold outside, just walk into one of the many bars that have open mic sessions, offering a variety of genres.

 Adventures in Berlin’s Abandoned Buildings

-Sometimes you need to step back a bit to form an overall perspective of the situation.
+Sometimes you need to step back a bit to be able to see the big picture.
 Do something unusual to boost your creative potential, to think different.
 One way of doing so is through urban exploring.
 You can find beautiful and deeply interesting places if you just open your eyes to it.
 Abandoned buildings, for example, can cause a change of scenery and teach you about Berlin's history, too.
 And this city has them by the dozen.
 They range from factories, ballrooms and asylums to breweries and airports.
-Check out Abandoned Berlin to get some destinations, if you don't want to start from scratch.
+Check out Abandoned Berlin to get some ideas, if you don't want to start from scratch.
 However, be sure to bring a friend.
 That's more fun... and also safer.
 We're still talking about adventures here.

 Check it out!